lucabriguglia/OpenCQRS/docs/Configuration.md

 <a name="main"></a>
 ## Main

-In ConfigureServices method of Startup.cs:
+First, register the main package in the ConfigureServices method of Startup.cs:

 ```C#
 services.AddKledex(typeof(CreateProduct), typeof(GetProduct));
 ```

-You need to pass only one type per assembly that contains your command, event, query and validation handlers.
+All command, event, query and validation handlers will be registered automatically by passing one type per assembly.
 CreateProduct is an sample command and GetProduct is a sample query.
 In this scenario, commands and queries are in two different assemblies.
 Both assemblies need to be registered.